 Social media platforms have different algorithms and content styles.
 Choosing the right ones for your employee ambassador program is key to its success.

-LinkedIn is one of the best platforms for running an employee ambassador program because so much of the content is already geared toward corporate brand environments.
+LinkedIn is one of the best platforms for running a successful employee ambassador program because so much of the content is already geared toward corporate brand environments.

 You can also use a LinkedIn content calendar to determine the best times of day to post and identify current trends and popular topics in your brand’s industry.
 Facebook and Instagram are also good places to promote an employee ambassador brand campaign.